risk-of-thunder/R2API/R2API.Director/README.md

 * StageSettingsActions (Modify the the stage settings such as the stage's monster and interactable credits.)
 * MonsterActions (Modify the stage's Monsters's DCCSPool)
-* IntreractableActions (Modify the stage's Interactable's DCCSPool)
+* InteractableActions (Modify the stage's Interactable's DCCSPool)

 Alongside this, R2API.Director also comes bundled with DirectorAPIHelpers, which contains helper methods which greatly simplify interacting with the Events described above.